 Ball diamonds, playing fields, golf driving ranges, and tennis courts have unique requirements for nighttime visibility and generally have limited hours of operation.
-These uses may be exempted from the exterior lighting standards of Section 9220 if the applicant can demonstrate to the Zoning Administrator, upon site plan review, that the following requirements are met:
+These uses may be

 - A. The site plan must meet all other requirements of this Ordinance. - B. Any exterior light sources shall not exceed the maximum permitted post height of eighty (80) feet. - C. If the luminaire is shielded in either its orientation or by a landscaped bufferyard to prevent light and glare spill-over to adjacent residential property, then the luminaire may exceed a total cutoff angle of ninety (90°) degrees.
 The maximum permitted illumination at the interior bufferyard line shall not exceed two (2) foot-candles.